-Two positions: Practitioner Representative of RDNs (one position) and Practitioner Representative of NDTRs (one position).
-Each position serves a four-year term, year one as Representative-elect and years two through four as Representative and voting member of the ACEND Board.
+Two (2) positions: Practitioner and/or Employer Representative of RDNs (1 position) and Practitioner and/or Employer Representative of NDTRs (1 position).
+Each position serves a four-year term, year one as Representative-elect and years two through four as Representative and voting member of the ACEND® Board.

 Part I: Qualifications